 in its great to see so many of you interested in vertical growing

-When I make up any large dripper system I try to get the pressure equal throughout the
+When I make up any extensive dripper system, I try to equal the pressure throughout the

-your pump reduces for whatever reason eg slightly blocked filter, then the flow controlled
+your pump reduces for whatever reason, e.g., a slightly blocked filter, then the flow-controlled

 drippers tend to stop.